 Benefits payable under the scheme include reasonable medical costs, ambulance transport, hospital treatment, loss of income, funeral expenses and death benefits.

-The MAIB CTP insurance scheme is funded by premiums which are included in the cost of vehicle registration.
+The MAIB CTP insurance scheme is funded by premiums that are included in the cost of vehicle registration.
 Payment of the premium is compulsory for registered vehicles.
 The premium varies based on vehicle classification.
 The MAIB publishes the list of premiums for all vehicle classes.

 Transfer registration to Tasmania